x-tools/xtools/README.md

 To install xtools, follow these steps:

 1. Clone or download this repository.
 2. Run "composer install".
-This will prompt for a series of questions, including database credientials.
+This will prompt for a series of questions, including database credentials.
 3. Run in web server.
 4. ???
 5. Profit!